pantherfoundation/panther-core/docs/circuits-tests.md

 This should populate types/_ and lib/_ folder.

-Upon successful build, run the following command to run the test cases for circom files
+Upon successful build, run the following command to run the test cases for circom files.
+This command runs the test cases in local environment.

 `yarn test`

-**Note:** Please note that the test cases will run inside docker environment, so please make sure that the docker is up and running before executing the above command.
+To run test cases in docker environment run the following command

+`yarn test:docker`